 - Checking out activities at local state or national park

-Challenge Your Teen to Do a Bucket List
+Challenge Your Teen or Tween to Do a Bucket List

-You probably don’t want to show your teenager this list of ideas.
-When a mom gives a teen an idea, it’s value is often reduced significantly, so don’t hand them over a list of ideas.
+You probably don’t want to show your tweens or teenager this list of ideas.
+When a mom gives a teen an idea, its value is often reduced significantly, so don’t hand them over a list of ideas.

 Instead, challenge them to come up with a list themselves.
 A fun activity is to come up with a bucket list of 100 things to do in your life.
 You might even do that yourself and then compare parts of your list or have a family goal-setting session.

 What to Do Next